 Who else has implemented this change?

-WordPress.org itself now recommends upgrading to version 7.2, as they outline in this article.
+WordPress.org itself now recommends upgrading to version 7.4 or greater, as they outline in this article.

 As part of this trend to update to more recent PHP versions that we are already seeing, Yoast SEO also follows the same requirements that WordPress itself follows.